obsidianmd/obsidian-help/en/Import notes/Import from Roam Research.md

 ---
 permalink: import/roam
 ---
 Obsidian allows you to easily migrate your notes from Roam Research  using the [[Importer|Importer plugin]].
+This will convert your Roam data to durable Markdown files, that you can use with Obsidian and many other apps.

 ## Export your data from Roam Research